manmeetsingh7781/csci167project/README.md

 # README

-For Google Colabs download -> CSCI167Project.ipynb
+# For Google Colabs download -> CSCI167Project.ipynb

-Created: November 29, 2024 12:11 PM

 # Step by Step how to Run this Project